omahs/availproject.github.io/docs/clash-of-nodes/dymension/migrate.md

 id: migrate
 title: How to Use Migrate Your RollApp to Use Avail
 sidebar_label: Migrate Your RollApp
-description: 'Discover how to migrate your existing RollApp to Avail.'
+description: 'Discover how to migrate your existing RollApp to Avail's Goldberg testnet.'
 keywords:
   - documentation
   - avail